 Today's keyboards offer several types of shortcuts:

 "I used to waste so much time typing the same responses to clients," says Tom, a freelance consultant I know.
-"Now I have about 20 shortcuts for different situations.
-My favorite is 'tytm' which expands to a full three-sentence thank you message.
-Saves me at least an hour a week."
+"Now I have about 25 shortcuts for different situations, and they're context-aware - they suggest different expansions based on whether I'm in email or messaging.
+My favorite is 'tytm' which expands to a full three-sentence thank you message tailored to the platform.
+Saves me at least 90 minutes a week now."

 Here's how to create shortcuts that actually save time: